When it comes to your marketing strategy, a one-size-fits-all approach isn't going to cut the mustard these days.

 For example, it's no use employing an email marketing campaign where you target SQLs (Sales Qualified Leads) with the same relatively straightforward educational content you are sending to your MQLs (Marketing Qualified Leads).

-Rather, with segmentation, your SQLs are already knowledgeable about your product and are ready to receive messages aimed at closing the sale.
+Rather, with different segments, your SQLs are already knowledgeable about your product and are ready to receive messages aimed at closing the sale.

 Identifying where buyers are in the lead lifecycle is a fundamental part of your segmentation strategy that leads to success.

-A Buyer Persona is a semi-fictional outline of a business’ ideal customer.
+A Buyer Persona is a semi-fictional outline of a business' ideal right audience.

-Businesses may have multiple personas, representing the types of customers they are serving.
+Businesses may have multiple personas, representing the customer types they are serving.

-Marketers must ask themselves various questions about these buyers to identify the most important traits of these profiles.
+Marketers must ask themselves various questions about these buyers to identify the most important traits of these different audiences.

 (Image source: admedia.com)